Stroll through 150,000 years of history

 Often you will meet some of these ancient people who will tell you their stories and show you how they lived – lighting fires, cooking, shaping flints, dying wool, working with wood and many other activities.

-There is plenty to do in the Prehistoric Park
+There’s lots to do in the Prehistoric Park